Where Is the Money? The Early Revenue Pitfall in Product Validation

 My first startup was called Domainsmith.
 It was designed to help brand designers and entrepreneurs discover unique, high-quality domain names.

 We had validated that at least some people were willing to pay for help with naming for a brand.
-What we hadn’t validated was the size of the market and whether they needed that help often enough to support our business.
-The pain was clear, but the frequency was very low.
+What we hadn’t validated was the size of that specific market and whether they needed that help often enough to support our business.
+The pain was real, but the purchase was infrequent and low-value.
 We explored ways to create more ongoing value, such as becoming a domain registrar and handling renewals.
 But that path was out of reach given the cost, complexity, and regulatory barriers and didn’t solve the problem of finding new users.
 I took those early payments as a signal to move forward with the product.
 In hindsight, we had only proven that there was some demand for a one-time service.
-We had not shown that there was a sustainable business behind it.
+We didn’t need to build a new product to discover that there wasn’t a sustainable business behind it.

 What Early Revenue Really Tells You